lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  4. A small SAMP panel just below the Current Table Properties panel.
 	  The Plane plotting window icon is circled in blue.

-    **Figure 20:** The main TOPCAT window.
+    **Figure 22:** The main TOPCAT window.
 The "Plane plotting window" icon is circled in blue.

-* Replace the column names in the "X"` and "Y" windows in the lower-right panel of the "Plane Plot" window with ``g_calibMag`` and ``g_calibMagErr``, respectively.
-If desired, add a grid to the plot (as described in Step 2.17).
+* Replace the column names in the "X"` and "Y" windows in the lower-right panel of the "Plane Plot" window with ``g_calibMag`` and ``g_calibMagErr``, respectively, and add a grid to the plot (as described in Step 2.17).
 Keep this Plane Plot window open for the steps in this example.

 .. figure:: /_static/TOPCAT_CMD_tutorial_23.png
     :name: TOPCAT_CMD_tutorial_23